cloudfoundry-attic/bosh-notes/to-be-deprecated.md

 - `template` key on deployment job
 - old-style dev version suffix in Bosh::Common::Version::ReleaseVersion
 - `prepare_network_change`, `configure_networks`, `prepare_configure_networks` from agent actions
+- `bosh cleanup` should not fall back to old director delete stemcell and delete release endpoints when old director is encounterd with new cli